mnr/writing-wip/kwak-anthology.md

 "Is that so hard to believe?
 They have access to everything about that thing.
 They can upgrade it.
 They can shut it off.
 Why couldn't they plant a virus to defend their competitive advantage?"

 "Just one more thing," said Araci.
 "You said you weren't there when the oven exploded because you were getting something to eat.
-But Dakota was in the process of cooking a meal in the oven."
+But Dakota was cooking a meal in the oven."

-"Dakota was in the process of testing that meal to see how it worked, not to eat it.
-Most of the time the cooking process didn't work and the food was inedible.
-With earlier tests of Hestia proprietary products, we could see the meal communicate with the oven but Dakota's circuit didn't respond - it just logged the request.
+"Dakota was testing that meal to see how it worked, not to eat it.
+Most of the time, the cooking process didn't work and the food was inedible.
+With earlier tests of Hestia proprietary products, we could see the meal communicate with the oven, but Dakota's circuit didn't respond - it just logged the request.
 The meal assumed everything worked fine and proceeded through the process.
 Most of it came out smelling like old soybeans and looking like congealed fat.
 Nasty stuff."

 Araci looked at Lupe.
 There was a lot to untangle.
 Maybe they could compare notes after work.

 // -----

 "*irasshaimase!*" The video screens scattered around the bar showed a cartoon sushi chef cheerfully welcoming them.
-Lupe and Araci sat at an unoccupied table and food immediately began to appear.
+Lupe and Araci sat at an unoccupied table and food immediately appeared.
 Four segments of a donut-shaped platform in the center of the table sequentially dropped out of sight, then raised up bearing drinks or food.
-If Lupe or Araci didn't take something off one of the mini-elevators, it would periodically drop down and replace it with something else, making a guess at what they would find tempting.
+If Lupe or Araci didn't take something off one of the mini-elevators, it would periodically drop and replace it with something else, making a guess at what they would find tempting.
 The donut hole was for garbage.
 Drop something in - trash, drinks, plates, silverware, anything - and a quiet vacuum pulled it away.

-Araci retrieved a beer, Lupe an old-fashioned, and the empty squares were replenished with a bowl of peanuts and an iceberg wedge salad with blue cheese dressing.
+Araci retrieved a beer, Lupe an old-fashioned, and the empty squares replenished with a bowl of peanuts and an iceberg wedge salad with blue cheese dressing.
 A robotic chef at the side of the room whirred, mixed drinks, and chopped food, trying to outguess Araci and Lupe with the most profitable menu.

 "So.
 Whodunit?" asked Araci.
-"Was it the nice folks at Hestia?
+"Was it the friendly folks at Hestia?
 Or did Dakota screw up?"

 Lupe squeezed the orange in her drink, bit off the fruit, then dropped the peel in the garbage chute.
 Whoosh and gone.
 "For the sake of thinking out of the box, what if Roger did it?
 He was suspiciously absent."